Marsupilami1/actors-ocaml/README.md

 The `process` type is a simple `unit -> unit`, we use a domain local state `DLS` to make the memory "Domain local". `S` is the module containing the method type (See the exemple).

-It is parameterized on `'m`, which is the type of the shared memory.

 #### Creation

-To create an actor, you only need to specify its methods and its shared memory.
+To create an actor, you only need to specify its methods.
 A method is a function which takes an actor (`self`) and a message.

 #### Execution
 To run an actor, just call the `run` function on it.
 It will spawn a new thread and run the scheduler.

+You need to stop actors yourself for now, I hope this will be automatic in the future.

 ## Forward
 Let's consider the following actor: